TriplyDB/Documentation/docs/yasgui-api/index.md

 path: "/docs/yasgui-api"
 ---

-This section explains how to include the Yasgui in your website.
 Yasgui consists of three components: Yasqe (a SPARQL Query Editor), Yasr (a SPARQL result visualizer), and Yasgui which binds the former together.
-Here you can find documentation on ways to configure and extend these components as suitable to your use-case.
+Here you can find documentation on ways to include, configure and extend these components as suitable to your use-case.

 ![Overview of Yasgui Components](yasgui.png).